ctrautma/RHEL_NIC_QUALIFICATION/README.md

  DPDK tests
  - 64 bytes PVP will achieve 3 Mpps at 0 loss for 10 minutes
  - 1500 bytes PVP will achieve 1.5 Mpps at 0 loss for 10 minutes
+ - 64 Bytes PVP 2 Queue 4 PMD will achieve 6 Mpps at 0 loss for 10 minutes
+ - 1500 bytes PVP 2 Queue 4 PMD will achieve 1.5 Mpps at 0 loss for 10 minutes
  - 2000 byte jumbo frames PVP will achieve 1100000 Mpps at 0 loss for 10 minutes
  - 9000 byte jumbo frames PVP will achieve 250 Kpps at 0 loss for 10 minutes
  Kernel OVS tests